10 Affordable Products for People with Dementia That Increase Comfort and Calm

 2. Comforting stuffed animals

-People who can no longer have pets may feel especially comforted by a stuffed animal that looks like a former pet.
+People who can no longer have pets may be especially comforted by a stuffed animal that resembles a former pet.

 Here are a few soft and cuddly cats and dogs: